solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 ```
 struct RewardRewards{
-   // total rewards for the current epoch
+   // total rewards for the current epoch, in lamports
-   total_rewards_in_lamport: u64,
+   total_rewards: u64,

-   // distributed rewards for  the current epoch
+   // distributed rewards for  the current epoch, in lamports
-   distributed_rewards_in_lamport: u64,
+   distributed_rewards: u64,

    // distribution of all staking rewards for the current
    // epoch will be completed before this block height